Munich air disaster: Aircraft and crew

 The aircraft was a six-year-old Airspeed Ambassador 2, built in 1952 and delivered to BEA the same year.

 The pilot, Captain James Thain, was a former flight lieutenant in the Royal Air Force (RAF).
-Originally a sergeant (later a warrant officer), he was given an emergency commission in the RAF as an acting pilot officer on probation in April 1944, and promoted to pilot officer on probation in September that year.
+Originally a sergeant, later a warrant officer, he was given an emergency commission in the RAF as an acting pilot officer on probation in April 1944.
+He was promoted to pilot officer on probation in September 1944.
 He was promoted to flight lieutenant in May 1948, and received a permanent commission in the same rank in 1952.
 He retired from the RAF to join BEA.

 The co-pilot, Captain Kenneth Rayment, was also a former RAF flight lieutenant and a Second World War flying ace.
 After joining the RAF in 1940, he was promoted to sergeant in September 1941.
 He was commissioned as a war substantive pilot officer a year later, and promoted to war substantive flying officer in May 1943.
 He shot down five German fighters, one Italian plane and a V-1 flying bomb.
 He was awarded the Distinguished Flying Cross in July 1943, and promoted to flight lieutenant in September 1943.
 After leaving the RAF in 1945, he joined British Overseas Airways Corporation in Cairo, before joining BEA in 1947.
 He had had experience with Vikings, Dakotas and the Ambassador "Elizabethan" class.